code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 The `@RunWith` and `@SpringBootTest` testing annotations, [that were introduced with Spring Boot 1.4](https://spring.io/blog/2016/04/15/testing-improvements-in-spring-boot-1-4#spring-boot-1-4-simplifications){:target="_blank"}, are used to tell JUnit to run using Spring's testing support and bootstrap with Spring Boot's support.

-By setting the `DEFINED_PORT` web environment variable, a real HTTP server is started on the the <var>'server.port'</var> property defined in the <var>application.properties</var> file.
+By setting the `DEFINED_PORT` web environment variable, a real HTTP server is started on the the <var>'server.port'</var> property defined in the <var>application.yml</var> properties file.

 ``` java
 package com.codenotfound.ws;